RaVeR76/BubbleBobbleBonkers/README.md

 * **Bug**
 During the user testing I noticed it wasn't great on landscape view, in fact it was awful sometimes.
 I have to put that down to a complete noob mistake.
 I had been checking the responsiveness the whole way through using Chrome Dev Tools
-But I had always looked at it in portrait mode when checking for positioning.
+But I had always looked at it in *portrait* view when checking for positioning.
 I was gutted about this one too and how could I have missed something so important but I was so focused on getting it right in mobile portrait view.
 The effect was that the cards overlapped everything else unfortunately.
 But I will deffo fix this at a later date.
 Believe it or not I must have thought about this subcontiously when designing my wireframes because my alternative desktop design would fit perfectly for landscape view.
-So it works brilliant in portrait view and not so good on tablets and landscape view.
+So it works brilliant in portrait view devices and not so good on devices in landscape view.
 It works okay on large screens too.

 * **Fix**